1A3Dev/REPO-PhotonServerSettings/README.md

 This mod allows you to override a few values to allow using a custom photon server:

-- Photon Realtime App ID
-- Photon Voice App ID
+- Photon App IDs & Udp Ports
-- Photon Server Address
+- Photon Connection Protocol
-- Photon Server Port
+- Photon Server Address, Port & Version

 ### Support